ethereum/homestead-guide/source/ethereum-clients/cpp-ethereum/building-from-source/osx.rst

     git clone --recursive https://github.com/ethereum/webthree-umbrella.git

-You can either generate a makefile and build on command-line or generate an Xcode project and build Ethereum in the IDE.
+You can either generate a `Makefile <https://en.wikipedia.org/wiki/Makefile>`_ and build on the command-line or you can generate an Xcode project and build in the IDE.

-Generate a makefile
+Command-line build
 --------------------------------------------------------------------------------

 From the project root: ::